From local beaches and creeks to pools and splash parks, there are plenty of places around Dayton and Cincinnati to stay cool this summer.

 216 Sycamore St., Over-the-Rhine

-Located in Ziegler Park, the renovated OTR pool is a total hidden gem.
-The pool is no longer on a reservation-only system and is open now until September 18, 2022.
+Located in Ziegler Park, the renovated OTR pool is a total hidden gem, open until September 10, 2023.
 There is currently a $4 flat rate per person.
 Click here for more information!

 City of Dayton Spray Parks